 April 6, 2018

-Due to popular demand, two field studies are being offered again this year.
-Both will meet at the First Water Trailhead in the Superstition Wilderness, but each will cover very different ground and information.
+Due to popular demand, three field studies are being offered this year.
+All will be in the Superstition Wilderness Area, but each will cover very different ground and information.
 Select to view details: (Mimi Kamp still has room, others are FULL)

 Morning Field Study with Phyllis Hogan

 The field studies allow a small group (limit 20 for each field study) to experience a longer, more in-depth herb walk.
 Open only to participants registered for the Southwest Conference.
 Carpooling arrangements can be made in advance by emailing us.
 Sign up early for a field study–this is an experience not to be missed!
 Details below.

 Continuing Education Update: Each field study is now approved for:

 4 PDA for acupuncturists Details